 Production Junction NYC

-Bomb The Burbs Productions LLC (c) 2012.
+BTB Productions LLC (c) 2014.
 All rights reserved

 This is a work of fiction.
 Any resemblance to persons living or dead is entirely coincidental.
 Funny that.

 "The Gays is a thrill, hilarious, critical, insightful and inspirational film.
 It is rated R and not recommended for teenagers.
 There is some nudity involved and very vulgar language.
 It's also not recommended to heavily religious people because I don't think they would like to hear what The Gays had said about Gabriel!
 Unless you want to shock your super religious grandmother..."